Almost Human Concept Art

 Updating the 1850’s French Innovation.

 In part one of this series about Stereo 3D, we discussed the use of stereo anaglyph images as a tool for stereo artists and supervisors, not just for novelty 3D prints, and late night 3D festivals on TV.
 Lightweight, and easily viewable in many situations, it is by far the most portable 3D format.
-(Besides we all … Continue reading
+(Besides we all look cool … Continue reading

 This gallery contains 9 photos.